Guest Post by Ricky Smith, CRL, CMRP, CMRT

 - Flaking caused by misalignment and excessive loading

-- Align the two shafts between your pump and driver (typically an electric motor) to tolerance recommended by the equipment vendor or your company’s engineering standards.
+- Align the two shafts between your pump and driver (typically an electric motor) to the tolerance recommended by the equipment vendor or your company’s engineering standards.

 - Disconnect the outlet flange on the pump.